Chicken with Cider and Bacon Sauce is one of our favorite recipes to make for dinner.

-It’s time to eat a little healthier and cut back a bit.
-I picked up what looks to be a good cookbook at Costco the other day- Cooking Light: Way to Cook– the Complete Visual Guide to Everyday Cooking.
+Every once in a while, I feel like it’s time to eat a little healthier and cut back a bit.
+This is a good recipe for that.
+This recipe comes from one of my go-to cookbooks: Cooking Light: Way to Cook– the Complete Visual Guide to Everyday Cooking.
 It has pictures- LOTS of them (850 to be exact- for 200 recipes).
 And it has process pictures, which are tough to find nowadays.
-The cookbook goes through ways to do things… way to saute, way to grill meats, way to make yeast breads, way to braise, way to cook healthy, etc. I’m really diggin’ this one.
+The cookbook goes through ways to do things… way to saute, way to grill meats, way to make yeast breads, way to braise, way to cook healthy, etc. And I’ve always loved this recipe for Chicken with Cider and Bacon Sauce.

 Chop up two slices of bacon and sizzle away until it’s nice and crisp.
 Use the real stuff (2 slices of regular- not turkey-bacon aren’t going to kill you, are they?)
 You’ll need the bacon grease to do the next part.